 The Argentine Confederation fought against Britain and France for breaking into the Paraná River — a region that belonged to their country.
 They fought to push away the domination.

-It’s the rare holiday that celebrates defeat
+It’s a rare holiday that celebrates defeat

 How many other holidays do we have that celebrate a lost battle?
 National Sovereignty Day is a day that shows celebration is not exclusive to victories — some triumphs go beyond that.